pitch-io/moira/README.md

 ## What is Moira?

-When frontend applications grow beyond a certain size and complexity, or when individual teams want to work on different features simultaneously without getting into each other's way, we need to structure and organize our code such that it allows for independent development, maintenance, and deployment of distinct units.
-Moira is a library for doing just that based on three core design principles.
+As frontend applications become larger and more complex, or when multiple teams need to work on different features simultaneously, it becomes necessary to structure and organize the code in a way that allows for independent development, maintenance, and deployment of distinct units.
+Moira is a library designed to accomplish just that based on three core principles.

-Moira helps you to build applications that are ...

 * **Modular**: Manage complexity and limit cognitive load by separating concerns into encapsulated units with well-defined boundaries and explicit